kzl5010/JavaScript-Path-Learner/readme.md

-## Ken's Algorithms Demo
+## JS Project Proposal: Algorithm Visualizer

 ### Background

-Algorithms Visualization isn't a game unless a person gets creative.
+Algorithms Visualization is as the name describes.
 I will be using some basic sorting algorithms like heap, bubble, merge, quick (randomized), radix, and bucket.
 There will be maze solving algorithms like A BFS, DFS, Primm's, Kruskal's, and Dijkstra's.
 Depending on how long these take there may or may not be more algorithms.

 There should be some variations of certain algorithms included in the above list.
 The **Functionality & MVP** and **Bonus Features** sections outline the project and future updates.